kasper573/yas/incubations/react-async-modal-hook/readme.md

 The declarative nature of React is great for most use cases, but not always.
-When working with async UI flows like modals, toasts and drawers, it's often preferable to have an imperative and promise based interface, which is what this library provides.
+When working with async UI flows like modals, toasts and drawers, it's often preferable to have an and promise based interface, which is what this library provides.

 > Heads up: This package does not follow semantic versioning.
 Changes of all types are released to the patch portion of the version string.